Hiking Hocking Hills, Ohio Best Trails and Top Tips

 • Bathrooms: Vault toilets at parking lot

-Cantwell Cliffs offers the most rugged trails in the Hocking Hills Park system – which is great for hikers who like to explore and discover.
 Uneven steps, narrow passages, fallen trees and slick spots make this trail more demanding than others at Hocking.
-While the strenuous hike puts off some hikers, trekkers who hike Cantwell Cliffs are rewarded with some of the best nature in the region.
+While the strenuous trek puts off some, those who hike Cantwell Cliffs are rewarded with some of the best nature in the region.

 Cantwell Cliffs Trail Route